2dukes/PROJ_GRS_2122/README.md

 # Networks and Systems Management

-The [labs](./labs/) folder concerns practical classes and involves setting up load-balanced web servers, DHCP servers, monitoring systems like [Nagios](https://www.nagios.org/), proxies, routes, and all the necessary procedures to deal with the management of virtual networks.
-The [proj](./proj/) folder contains the developed project, as detailed next.
+The [labs](labs/) folder concerns practical classes and involves setting up load-balanced web servers, DHCP servers, monitoring systems like [Nagios](https://www.nagios.org/), proxies, firewalls, VPNs, DMZs, split-DNS, and routers.
+Along with that, all the necessary procedures to deal with the management of virtual networks were also explored.
+The [proj](proj/) folder contains the developed project, as detailed next.

 ## A company's network